The Dialog provides options for setting its dimensions and customizing its appearance.

 body element which positions it on top of all other page content.
 However, this approach might cause undesired side-effects if the Dialog is created from an element inside a form because the moved form fields will not be submitted.
 To avoid such issues, place the whole form, including its opening and closing tags, inside the element from which the Dialog is created.

-When the Dialog contains a form, which is submitted through a standard POST request, the widget will close and the page will reload.
+When the Dialog contains a form, which is submitted through a standard POST request, the component will close and the page will reload.
 If you have to avoid this behavior, submit the form through Ajax.
 The approach is strongly recommended when the submitted data is validated on the server, because in such cases the Dialog is expected to remain visible and to display the validation messages that might be returned.